vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Dataset()
 -----------

-The :py:meth:`Dataset<metobs_toolkit.dataset.Dataset>` class is at the heart of the toolkit and it holds all observations and metadata.
+The :ref:`Dataset <Dataset api>` class is at the heart of the toolkit and it holds all observations and metadata.

 .. code-block:: python